sorrz/page-ruler-extension/README.md

 - You’ll see a new extension icon in your toolbar.

-- Click the icon or press Ctrl+G to activate the ruler.
+- Click the icon or press Alt+G to activate the ruler.

 - Draw on any page and press Esc to remove it.